 WooCommerce requires your waiting staff to complete the necessary checkout fields, and click the Place Order button to place a customer's order.
 This is because WooCommerce is designed to take online customer’s orders, which wouldn’t work for other businesses such as spas and restaurants.
 We need to make sure there’s an option for waiting staff to take orders on behalf of the customer.

 We’ll configure the checkout page to accept payments after placing the order.
 This will allow your waiting staff to place an order without making the payment.
-Here’s how it’s done:
+Here’s a quick tutorial explaining how it’s done:

 - Navigate to WooCommerce → Settings → Payments from the WordPress admin panel.